apache/paimon/docs/content/docs/concepts/overview.md

 As shown in the architecture above:

 **Read/Write:** Table Store supports a versatile way to read/write data and perform OLAP queries.
-- For reads, it supports consuming data <1> from historical snapshots (in batch mode), <2>from the latest offset (in streaming mode), or <3> reading incremental snapshots in a hybrid way.
+- For reads, it supports consuming data
+  - from historical snapshots (in batch mode),
+  - from the latest offset (in streaming mode), or
+  - reading incremental snapshots in a hybrid way.
 - For writes, it supports streaming synchronization from the changelog of databases (CDC) or batch insert/overwrite from offline data.